lesserfish/PeepingTom/README.md

 Automatic tests are provided, in order to ensure that PeepingTom matches the results of ScanMem.
 In order to run the automatic tests, you need to clone and build ScanMem.

-Start by cloning PeepingTom with the LD_LIBRARY_PATH="$PWD/test/scanmem/build/.libs/:$LD_LIBRARY_PATH" cabal run PeepingTom-test*--recurse-submodules* flag enabled.
+Start by cloning PeepingTom with the *--recurse-submodules* flag enabled.

     git clone --recurse-submodules https://github.com/lesserfish/PeepingTom.git